the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // true
 ~~~~~~~

-It's also possible to nest ternary operators into each other, but it's not recommended because the code becomes less readable.
+It's also possible to nest ternary operators into each other, but it's not recommended because the code becomes less readable and therefore I will not go into anymore detail here.
 Anyway, ternary operators are a great way to keep if-else statements short.
-However, be comfortable with using if-else statements first before dipping your toes into its more concise sibling.
+However, be comfortable with using if-else statements first as a beginner before dipping your toes into its more concise sibling.
+You will encounter many if-else statements in your career, so keep coding them in their long form.

 ### Exercises: